Mehdi0x90/Web_Hacking/Recon.md

 * Exports results as a .txt file (one URL per line)
 * Displays total count and preview in the console

-Just copy the below code to browser console when browse the your target!
+Just copy the below code to `browser console` when browse the your target!

+Method 1:
 ```javascript
 (() => {
   // Utility: return unique array elements after trimming